Why you should swap the South of France for the North this autumn

 The modern interiors at Hotel Moxy Lille zing against the historic backdrop of the building; the beautiful old Faculty of Medicine.
 Central, with buzzy bar and good food.

-Chuck all the Euros you have at an apartment with a sea view at Pierre et Vacances Résidence de la Plage, Le Crotoy, and it will be hard to drag yourself away.
+Chuck all the euros you have at an apartment with a sea view at Pierre et Vacances Residence de la Plage, Le Crotoy, and it will be hard to drag yourself away.
 It’s peaceful and sunny – Le Crotoy is the only south-facing beach on the Opal Coast – and very welcoming.

 A boatbuilding owner and his wife have rebuilt Domaine de la Timonerie in Bourseville, a once-ruin that belonged to his grandfather, with unbelievable quality and good taste.
 I stayed in La Mansard, an upstairs, 1970s-wood, dark-walled paradise with kitchen and mezzanine.
 The jungle pool is wonderful.